Jonbeckas/Checkline/README.md

 ## Scanner
 ![Alt text](https://github.com/Jonbeckas/Checkline/blob/master/doc/images/scanner.png)
 With the scanner view you coud easy scan QR-Codes with the runners username and the add one round
+## Getting Involved

+ - Question: Open a Discussion unde 'Discussions'
+ - Issue: Open an issue under 'Issues'

+### Contribute
+ Start developing on a fork an the do a pull request
+ 1. Clone the fork
+ 2. You could easiely start a db and an instance of phpmyadmin with docker/dockerDesktop and the dockerCompose.yml
+ 3. You could easyly fill the Bd by running `npm run test` in the backend folder